Pennsylvania Trolley Museum

 Programs and Services

-- The Pennsylvania Trolley Museum (PTM) has provided living history experiences to the general public at its museum in Washington since 1963.
+- Pennsylvania Trolley Museum (PTM) has provides living history experiences to the general public at its museum in Washington since 1963.
 This experience includes visitors being encouraged to touch the exhibits and ride in them too!
 We are more than a trolley ride; our museum guides put the trolley in its historical context, and explain what life was like 60-100 years ago.
-The Museum has a small paid staff but is mostly staffed by about 150 volunteers who donate over 27,000 hours per year!
+The Museum has a small paid staff but is mostly staffed by about 145 volunteers who donate over 27,000 hours per year!

 - Provide unique facilities that can be made available to community and business groups.
 These include an events room seating 60-75 people and outdoor picnic facilities.